fullcalendar/fullcalendar-docs/_docs-v5/toolbar/headerToolbar.md

 ```
 </div>

-Setting the header options to `false` will display no header.
+Setting the headerToolbar options to `false` will display no header toolbar.
 An object can be supplied with properties `start/center/end` or `left/center/right`.
 These properties contain strings with comma/space separated values.
 Values separated by a comma will be displayed adjacently.
 Values separated by a space will be displayed with a small gap in between.
 Strings can contain any of the following values:

 `title`
 :   text containing the current month/week/day